 Each Recreational Under 9 - 14 team must have a parent volunteer assistant referee on the sidelines to assist the center referee in calling the ball out of bounds.
 More than one adult may sign up per team.
 More information about being a VAR can be found here.

-Training is free and offered on two Saturday afternoons.
-Tentative Dates:
+Training is free with an online component and one field session, offered on two Saturday afternoons.

 Note that the Referee Course Grades refer to Referee Experience Levels and not to school academic grade levels.
 Grade 9 is the introductory level, but one may begin at Grade 8 if preferred.

 Click on the above clinic date to reserve a spot.
 Remember to refresh your browser if you don't see the active links.